-Permission for early departures from College at term breaks, or during term, must be obtained from the Head of Boarding.
-The College has a full program each term, and it is essential that students and families do not make unilateral decisions about absences without going through the correct channels.
+Permission for early departures from the Academy at term breaks, or during term, must be obtained from the Head of Campus.
+The Academy has a full program each term, and it is essential that students and families do not make unilateral decisions about absences without going through the correct channels.

-Parents are advised that the College cannot move or relocate examinations for students to depart early for holidays.
+Parents are advised that the Academy cannot move or relocate examinations for students to depart early for holidays.
 In exceptional cases, students can apply through the School Assessment Policy for consideration, provided adequate documentation is provided.
 An application form is available on the school website.

-Please refer to the School Assessment Schedule wnen planning travel arrangements.
+Please refer to the School Assessment Schedule when planning travel arrangements.

-All Abstudy travel is arranged by the College.
-The College is required to submit these details in Week 3 of each term.
+All Abstudy travel is arranged by the Academy.
+The Academy is required to submit these details in Week 3 of each term.
 The rules of Abstudy are that they will fly boarders to and from their registered address, that is, the address that is given to Centrelink.
 Please ensure your details with Centrelink are up to date.